Lisburn Rock

 CREW: 140

 The Rock was first discovered by Molly scouts in 794 AS, with excavation eventually completed in 804 AS.
-Lisburn Rock represented the Mollys' first forays into the traditional Corsair territory of Cambridge, and an expansion of Molly influence into Omega 3.
-Once a relatively quiet base that was used to launch raids on local shipping, Lisburn Rock would become a valuable supply hub due to its proximity to Freeport 1.
-It would also instigate the growing alliance with the Red Hessians, as both groups' mutual interests and enemies in the Omegas.
+Lisburn Rock represented the Mollys' first forays into the traditional Corsair territory of Cambridge, and an expansion of Molly influence into Omega-3.
+Once a relatively quiet base that was used to launch raids on local shipping, Lisburn Rock became a valuable supply hub due to its proximity to Freeport 1.
+It also instigated the growing alliance with the Red Hessians, as both groups' mutual interests and enemies aligned in the Omegas.

-Operations on Lisburn Rock would escalate rapidly with the colonization of Planet Sprague in 818 AS.
-The project resulted in a boom of unprotected BMM and Bowex transports, and an Armed Forces spread too thin by the Gallic War to adequately respond.
+Operations on Lisburn Rock escalated rapidly with the colonization of Planet Sprague in 818 AS.
+The project resulted in a boom of unprotected BMM and Bowex convoys, and an Armed Forces spread too thin by the Gallic War to adequately respond.
 Sprague's appalling living conditions and mismanagement by BMM were also responsible for large-scale discontent among the Leeds refugee population.
-This would provide the Mollys with an enormous windfall of resources and support from dissatisfied Bretonian workers.
+This provided the Mollys with an enormous windfall of resources, support and recruits from dissatisfied Bretonian workers.

-With the Rock coordinating infiltrations and extractions from Sprague, the base would quickly come to host the largest Molly squadrons.
-In 830 AS, these inexperienced squadrons would make up the majority of the force used to take Dublin, and the bulk of the casualties incurred during engagements with the Battleship Essex.
+With the Rock coordinating infiltration onto and extractions from Sprague, the base quickly came to host the largest Molly squadrons.
+In 830 AS, these inexperienced squadrons made up the majority of the force used to take Dublin, and a disproportionate bulk of the casualties incurred during engagements with the Battleship Essex.
 The Molly's success with Free Dublin has come at a price, with Arranmore demanding Lisburn provide ever increasing numbers of pilots and smugglers to sustain their new state.

 Bribes & Missions Offered